 The Defined Benefit Plan pays a monthly benefit at retirement based on the member's years of creditable service and average final compensation.
-General and public safety employees are required to pay contributions of 1.0% and 1.5% respectively, of their creditable compensation.
+General and public safety employees are required to pay contributions of 5.0% of their creditable compensation.